idiosyncratic4/Syndicate/README.md

 ![2](https://user-images.githubusercontent.com/46066660/118864638-ccf86680-b8fd-11eb-829b-b1bc72e8d972.png)

-A syndicated service is a research study which is conducted and funded by a market research firm.
+A syndicated service is a research study that is conducted and funded by a market research firm.

-It studies about the various industrial trends for the user and provides the user one click investment experience.
-Here you do not analyze the data, you don't have to get into how industrial trends are, requires no previous knowledge about the market.
+It studies the various industrial trends for the user and provides the user one-click investment experience.
+Here you do not analyze the data; you don't have to get into how industry trends require no previous knowledge about the market.
 Syndicate is automating the process for more assured profit and lesser risk.

 Regardless amount of time and knowledge you have about the current market.
-Syndicate allows you to invest by providing the estimated risk and major profit chances by just a few clicks.
+Syndicate allows you to invest by providing the estimated risk and significant profit chances with just a few clicks.

 # How we do it?

 ![3](https://user-images.githubusercontent.com/46066660/118864656-d1248400-b8fd-11eb-9a89-3b94963befc7.png)

 We stay updated with the market trends and progression in the industry and its tedious task.
-Syndicate services use the different techniques such as:
+Syndicate services use different techniques such as:
   - *Statistical tools*
   - *Market Survey*
   - *Historical Data*